cboulanger/citext/README.md

 PDF attachment(s) of the currently selected item/collection, extract references from them and store them with the citing item.

+If the Zotero storage folder is not located in `~/Zotero/storage`, you need to set the ZOTERO_STORAGE_PATH environment variable to the exact path before starting the servers.

 ## Run extraction via CLI

 You can also use this image as a CLI tool to extract references from a batch of